 Research and development expenses are primarily comprised of salaries and benefits associated with research and development personnel, overhead and facility costs, preclinical and non-clinical development costs, clinical trial and related clinical manufacturing costs, contract services, and other outside costs.
 Research and development costs are expensed as incurred.
-Research and development costs paid to third parties under sponsored research agreements are recognized as the related services are performed, generally ratably over the period of service.
-Purchased research and development is recognized in purchase business combinations for the portion of the purchase price allocated to the appraised value of in-process technologies.
-The portion assigned to in-process technologies excludes the value of core and developed technologies, which are recorded as intangible assets.
+Research and development costs paid to third parties under sponsored research agreements are recognized as expense as the related services are performed, generally ratably over the period of service.